Ryuker/webtube/notes/webtube-notes.md

 - added `Button` with `ChevronLeft` in it, specified variant and size
 - specified div tailwind classes to position the Button and add a soft gradient to transparent

+- repeated the above for the right hand button

+- added 2 states to display Chevron Buttons when they are visible
+  - made sure buttons are only displayed when this state is true